Whether you are already a successful entrepreneur or just getting started, this list is for you!

-With the amount of detail Chris provides in every chapter you can build the entire foundation for any online business and start generating business online and through facebook.
+With the amount of detail Chris provides in every chapter, you can build the entire foundation for any online business and start generating business online and through Facebook.

-Grant is one of my favourite authors and speakers hands down.
+Grant is one of my favorite authors and speakers hands down.
 Along with highly motivating content, this book also gets your mind in the right place and teaches us that everything in life is a sale.

 Another by Grant and highly motivational.
-In fact I turn to this book when I’m having a rough day, feeling like things aren’t working, or not working as hard as I know I can.
+In fact, I turn to this book when I’m having a rough day, feeling like things aren’t working, or not working as hard as I know I can.

 It helps us and business owners focus on the really important things in a digital world, Developing digital relationships with people, and not just spewing content.
 It also provides great examples of successes and failures in the digital world.

-If you are planning on writing a blog, creating content, ranking first on google, or simply getting peoples attention.
-Content machine will teach you how to write this compelling content, how to get people to pay attention to you, and how to optimize it for SEO.
+If you are planning on writing a blog, creating content, ranking first on google, or simply getting people’s attention.
+Content Machine will teach you how to write this compelling content, how to get people to pay attention to you, and how to optimize it for SEO.

 If you’ve ever heard Gary Vee speak, you need to listen to him on audible.
 Along with being highly motivational. and funny, he provides a lot of great insights into what you need to do to succeed in a digital world, and where the digital world is headed.
 If you want a glimpse into the future, follow him on youtube.

 I’m sure you will hear this one a lot, but this book by Dale Carnegie is a must for entrepreneurs and business owners, and people in general.
-It teaches some great skills, and provides a lot of information for us to do better with our clients and customers.
+It teaches some great skills and provides a lot of information for us to do better with our clients and customers.

 Find yourself spread too thin because you say ‘Yes’ to an abundance of responsibilities?